Walking The Blue Loop: An Introduction To Five Weirs Walk

 The Sheffield Bailey Bridge. |

-490,000 tonnes of Bailey Bridging Sections, 240 miles in length, were produced during World War 2 and it was considered to be one of the three most important inventions of the war, the Heavy Bomber and Radar being the other two.
+During World War II, 490,000 tonnes of Bailey Bridging Sections were produced, covering 240 miles.
+It was regarded as one of the three most significant inventions of the war, alongside the Heavy Bomber and Radar.
 Updated designs continue to be used all over the world, especially in the aftermath of natural disasters.
-The Sheffield Bailey Bridge was erected across the River Don between 2005 and 2006, and it is thought to have been used in Normandy, on or just after the D-Day Landings , after which it travelled the world with the British Army.
+The Sheffield Bailey Bridge was erected across the River Don between 2005 and 2006, and it is thought to have been used just after the D-Day Landings in Normandy, after which it travelled the world with the British Army.

 The footpath passes through Sheffield's industrial heartlands. |

-The route emerges as part of a cycle network on to Attercliffe Road, where it joins Savile Street, and the river turns as it passes under a railway bridge and Leveson Street.
-A footbridge would normally follow the river under the bridge, but it was fenced off, luckily the detour was a small one.
-I recognised the busy junction from my cycling days and knew to turn almost immediately on to Warren Street, a slightly seedy looking lane, hemmed in by the featureless walls of large industrial buildings.
-The junction itself is unmistakable thanks to a distinctive building at the top of the street, that has a somewhat notorious reputation but more on that a little later.
+The route emerges as part of a cycle network onto Attercliffe Road, and the river turns as it passes under a railway bridge and on to Leveson Street.
+A footbridge would normally follow the river under the bridge, but it was fenced off; luckily, the detour was a small one.
+I recognised from my cycling days the busy junction where Sutherland Street joins Attercliffe Road, with Leveson Street and Princess Street also merging, and I knew to turn almost at once onto Warren Street, a slightly seedy-looking lane, hemmed in by the featureless walls of large industrial buildings.
+The junction itself was once unmistakable due to a distinctive building at the top of the street, which had a somewhat notorious reputation before being demolished, but more on that a little later.

 Burton Weir, seen from the wooden boardwalk. |

-A metal archway, squeezed between two buildings indicates the way forward and the Five Weirs Walk returns to the riverside after the brief deviation.
-Despite the surroundings, this section is a really pleasant surprise as a broad wooden walkway takes you along the river with views of the Burton Weir.
+A metal archway, squeezed between two buildings, indicates the way forward, and the Five Weirs Walk returns to the riverside after the brief deviation.
+Despite the surroundings, this section is a pleasant surprise as a broad wooden walkway takes you along the river with views of the Burton Weir.
 I was a little apprehensive about exploring some sections of this walk, as the route weaves its way down back streets and through the ruins and remnants of an industrial past.
 I had been worried about meeting some unsavoury characters, but this section bathed in warm sunshine, with the river glinting in the light and bright flowers humming with insects, put my mind at ease.
-So far there had hardly been anyone else around but now couples passed by holding hands, joggers, walkers and even photographers.
+So far, there had hardly been anyone else around, but now couples passed by holding hands, as well as joggers, walkers, and even photographers.
 We were all enjoying our newly found freedom to be outdoors after so many long weeks inside.

-The footpath was wide and well surfaced as it periodically left the shade of the trees and thick vegetation, while on the right the river became narrower and more fast flowing.
-I remembered the area ahead fondly, where a nature reserve consisting of a small meadow surrounded by a wall of trees called Salmon Pastures is set a little way off and above the footpath.
+The footpath was wide and well surfaced as it periodically left the shade of the trees and thick vegetation, while the river became fast-flowing as it broadened out.
+I remembered the area ahead fondly; a nature reserve consisting of a small meadowland surrounded by a wall of trees called Salmon Pastures, is set a little way off and above the footpath.

-A large dedication stone set in the bank marks the former site of Salmon Pastures School, originally built in 1908 but closed by the late 1950’s and demolished in 1997.
+A large dedication stone set in the bank marks the former site of Salmon Pastures School, originally built in 1908 but closed by the late 1950s and demolished in 1997.
 A nearby information board provided more details: until the 18th century, the River Don was rich in salmon, so much so that it was considered a food of the poor!
-The name Salmon Pastures suggests that the area was well known for its fishing, however as industrial development spread along the river, up to 160 weirs were built along its length, preventing the migration of the salmon and the growing pollution decimated the fish population.
+The name Salmon Pastures suggests that the area was well known for its fishing; however, as industrial development spread along the river, up to 160 weirs were built along its length, preventing the migration of the salmon, while the increasing pollution decimated the fish population.
 Happily, the water quality is much restored, allowing the fish to return.

-The area was originally a water meadow and the river had low sandy banks, that changed in 1868 when a local company built its new coke ovens on the site to provide fuel for Sheffield’s many steelworks.
-Waste from the process built up on the site, until the river itself was threatened.
+The area was originally a water meadow, and the river had low sandy banks, which changed in 1868 when a local company built its new coke ovens on the site to supply fuel for Sheffield’s many steelworks.
+Waste from the process built up on the site until the river itself was threatened.
 The City Council acquired the land in 1959 and used the waste material from the coke ovens to rebuild the riverbanks.

-I turned off the footpath at the dedication stone and walked into an open patch of meadow-land that glowed in the sunshine and despite a noticeable amount of litter, it was a lovely oasis in the midst of the city's industrial heartlands.
-Returning to the path, as it curved upwards, surrounded by trees, I presently emerged through another iron gateway on to Attercliffe Road, as it crossed the river over the Washford Bridge.
-It is believed that a river crossing has been here for the last 400 years, while in 1751 a turnpike road (a toll road, or privately owned and operated highway that charged a small fee or toll for its use) connected Sheffield to Tinsley, which was the furthest point boats could travel up the River Don.
+I turned off the footpath at the dedication stone and walked into an open patch of meadowland that glowed in the sunshine.
+Despite a noticeable amount of litter, it was a lovely oasis in the midst of the city's industrial heartlands.
+Returning to the path, as it curved upwards and surrounded by trees, I presently emerged through another iron gateway onto Attercliffe Road, as it crossed the river over the Washford Bridge.
+It is believed that a river crossing has been here for the last 400 years, while in 1751 a turnpike road (a toll road or privately owned and operated highway that charges a small fee or toll for its use) connected Sheffield to Tinsley, which was the furthest point boats could travel up the River Don.
 This important route for trade and commerce became the present-day Attercliffe Road.

 The distinctive archway opening on to Attercliffe Road. |

-I crossed the road and returned to the Five Weirs route but unfortunately, that is where my progress abruptly ended; a metal fence barred further travel and a notice informed me that the footpath was unsafe due to flood damage.
+I crossed the road and returned to the Five Weirs route, but unfortunately that is where my progress abruptly ended; a metal fence barred further travel, and a notice informed me that the footpath was unsafe due to flood damage.
 This was disappointing because the next section was a memorable one, where it once again became a tunnel with climbing plants growing along a framework of metal, against the towering walls of an immense industrial building.
-There were clear signs that some people ignored the posted notice and walked around, but I decided not to risk it.
+There were clear signs that some people gave the posted notice no heed and walked around, but I decided not to risk it.
 I had walked far enough for the afternoon, and it had been an enjoyable reintroduction to the Five Weirs Walk.

 The view of Burton Weir walking back. |

-I turned around and retraced my steps to Salmon Pastures and continued back to Warren Street and before too long, I found myself at the busy junction, where my attention rested on the distinctive building, now showing signs of being uninhabited and neglected.
-It had gained local notoriety after featuring in the Channel 4 TV programme ‘A Very British Brothel’ (released in 2015) that followed the trials and tribulations of a mother and daughter team managing City Sauna and catering to the diverse range of clientele.
+I turned around and retraced my steps to Salmon Pastures and continued back to Warren Street.
+Before too long, I found myself at the busy junction, where my attention rested on the distinctive building, now showing signs of being uninhabited and neglected.
+It had gained local notoriety after featuring in the Channel 4 TV programme ‘A Very British Brothel’ (released in 2015), which followed the trials and tribulations of a mother-and-daughter team managing City Sauna, catering to the diverse range of clientele.
 It had been a lively topic of conversation at the time and certainly gave an insight into a side of the city that not many people see.
+[Update: June 2025, the distinctive building has now been demolished].

 The Five Weirs Walk.
 How voluntary action transformed an urban riverside.